fdanilogamu/fdanilogamu.github.io/docs/intro.md

   <p>I call it operational entropy.
 I diagnose it, design around it, and build the architecture that lets your company run without you in the middle of every decision.
 Then I get out of the way.
   </p>
   <br>
-  <p>If that sounds like what you're looking for, the best place to start is the Operational Entropy Index: a structured diagnostic that shows you exactly where the weight is and what to do about it first.</p>
+  <p>If that sounds like what you're looking for, the best place to start is the Operational Entropy Index.
+Don't know what it is?
+Let's talk.</p>

   <br>